elliottpost/comp412/README.md

 ## Running unit tests
 To run the unit tests on your system, you will need to be able to run PHP Unit.
 Visit <http://phpunit.de> for instructions on setup.
 Once configured, navigate to the project directory/phpunit and then run "./vendor/bin/phpunit".
 You may specificy additional flags for additional details.
 You will also need to edit the file phpunit/lib/elly/ProjectAutoload.php to adjust the PROJECT_ROOT.
 Lastly, you can view PHP Unit Testing summaries under "phpunit/results".

+## Find this project online
+You can view this complete project online at: <projects.ellytronic.media/homework/comp412/hw2/>

 ## Conclusion
 Graphically or manually inspecting data shows there is no correlation between Per Capita Income and